-Great Wolf Lodge in Concord is anything but ordinary.
+With one of the best hotel water parks in the U.S., Great Wolf Lodge in Concord is anything but ordinary.
 First of all, it’s an indoor water park, not outdoors.
 Plus, they have a whopping 80,000 square feet of fun to be had, including slides and tube rides up to four stories in height, family raft rides, a water fort tree house, wave pools and activity pools.
 For the parents or those who want to take a break from all the action, there are poolside cabanas and a spa salon, as well as a separate spa designed specifically for kids.
 Since the Lodge is also a full-service hotel, you can stay right on the property and eat there as well, with one of the property’s six dining options that includes a pizza place, a buffet, a grill and even a Dunkin Donuts!

 Although Carolina Harbor Water Park is technically located within the Carowinds amusement park in Charlotte, it has enough attractions to make it a vacation destination all on its own.
-There’s a 27,000 square foot wave pool, Blackbeard’s Revenge, a six-story-tall complex that six adrenaline-pumping slides and three twisting attractions, a lazy river (that will float you right across the South Carolina state line!) and Surfer’s Swell – a unique angled wall that gives riders the sensation of catching an ocean wave.
+There’s a 27,000 square foot wave pool, Blackbeard’s Revenge, a six-story-tall complex with six adrenaline-pumping slides and three twisting attractions, a lazy river (that will float you right across the South Carolina state line!) and Surfer’s Swell – a unique angled wall that gives riders the sensation of catching an ocean wave.
 You’ll pay one price to get into both parks, so make sure you allow yourself enough time to experience everything.

 Although Jungle Rapids Family Fun Park may be on the smaller side, it doesn’t mean there’s any less fun to be had here.
-In addition to a lazy river and wave pool, there’s also four twisting slides, two body water slides, a kids splash area and a warm springs spa.
+In addition to a lazy river and wave pool, there’s also four twisting slides, two body water slides, a kids splash area, and a warm springs spa.
 The entire area is staffed with lifeguards and attendants, plus you can reserve yourself a relaxing cabana poolside by calling ahead.
-Once you’re done frolicking in the water park, there’s plenty more to do here too including go-karts, laser tag, arcade games, mini bowling and miniature golf, making it a top family-friendly attraction in Wilmington.
+Once you’re done frolicking in the water park, there’s plenty more to do here too including go-karts, laser tag, arcade games, mini-bowling and miniature golf, making it a top family-friendly attraction in Wilmington.

-Located in the Outer Banks, H2O-BX is a brand-new waterpark with more than 30 different slides and attractions.
+Located in the Outer Banks, H2O-BX is a waterpark with more than 30 different slides and attractions.
 Their cutting-edge water slides are based on epic coastal Carolina experiences like riding a wild Mustang, jumping off a sand dune or sailing on the ocean.
 Plus, there’s a seven-story tube slide, a nine-story free-fall slide and a 50-foot-tall tube slide that features a nearly-vertical, 35-foot wall at the end that will send riders “boomeranging” back and forth.
 Your coastal Carolina experience can even continue into your meal with options like fish tacos and real Carolina barbecue, as well as local craft beers.
 But, perhaps the best thing about this park is that they closely monitor the attendance of the waterpark to give guests a more exclusive experience, unlike any other park in the country!